amigus/dnsmasq-ansible/docs/getting-started.md

 ---
 dnsmasq:
   hosts:
+    # Use a DNS resolvable name
     server1:
-    # Use a DNS resolvable name, or set ansible_host to a resolvable name or IP address:
+    # Or set ansible_host to a resolvable name or IP address:
-    # noname_server:
+    # nodns1:
     #   ansible_host: 192.168.100.2
   vars:
-    # Required when SSH access to the target is as a non-root user with sudo root access:
+    # Use when SSH access to the target is as a non-root user with sudo root access:
     ansible_become: yes
-    # Required when using a user with a different username than the user calling Ansible:
+    # Use when SSH access uses a different username than the user calling Ansible:
-    # ansible_user: admin
+    # ansible_user: adam
 ```

 !!! important